-It’s nearly 75% of provider organizations bad debt are reported from outstanding patient balances.
-Thanks to the Affordable Care Act plans, high deductible and larger co-pay’s continues to soar patient financial responsibilities.
+It’s nearly 75% of provider organizations’ bad debt is reported from outstanding patient balances.
+Thanks to the Affordable Care Act plans high deductibles and larger co-pays continue to soar in patient financial responsibilities.

-Correct Approach: Time-of-Service collection(s) starts right before the patient even arrives at the providers office.
-While patient call for appointments, set and establish right expectations and make them aware about their current oustandings by reviewing account ledger.
+Correct Approach: Time-of-Service collection(s) starts right before the patient even arrives at the provider’s office.
+When patients call for appointments, set and establish the right expectations and make them aware of their current standings by reviewing the account ledger.
 Give a gentle reminder of your policy by saying: “We do expect payment at the time of service, Ms. Gomez.” and/or saying “Ms. Gomez, I notice that you have a balance.”